emacsmirror/brf/README.md

 Please report any issues at the [Brf-mode website bug tracker](https://bitbucket.org/MikeWoolley/brf-mode/issues).

-There are a couple of known minor issues:
+These are the known issues:

 -   XEmacs Compatibility

-    Brf-mode no longer works in XEmacs.
-It's likely to be fairly easy to fix the compatibility issues, but given the demise of XEmacs I don't have any current plans to do this.
+    Current versions of Brf-mode no longer work on XEmacs.
+It's likely to be possible to fix the compatibility issues, but given the demise of XEmacs I don't have any plans to do this.

-    Anyone wanting to run Brf-mode on XEmacs should install an older version, as described in [Compatibility](#compatibility).
+    Anyone wanting to run Brf-mode on XEmacs should install an older version of Brf-mode, as described in [Compatibility](#compatibility).

--   Menu & Toolbar commands for Cut & Paste

-    Brf-mode replaces the Cut & Paste menu and toolbar commands with versions that respect Line & Column Mode in the same way as the Brf-mode keyboard commands.
-However Emacs disables the menu and toolbar `Cut` & `Copy` items if there is no marked region, unlike the corresponding Brf-mode keyboard commands.